You might be keen on having your baby at a birth centre (midwife-led unit) but you’re unsure about the pain relief options. Here’s what you can expect

 TENS (transcutaneous electronic nerve stimulation) machine

 Passes a gentle electric current through pads on your back that can help to reduce pain (NHS, 2018).

-You can happily use TENS at midwife-led units or birth centres but not all of them have them.
-Find out in advance whether they have TENS machines although you can always buy or hire one.
+You can happily use TENS at midwife-led units or birth centres but not all of them provide them.
+Find out in advance whether they loan out TENS machines although you can always buy or hire one.